By Workers Compensation Lawyer and Attorney Chris Sharpe

 - The seriousness of your injury is measured by an impairment rating also known as a permanent partial disability rating.
 PPD ratings are made by medical personnel, usually an IME doctor or your own doctor or both.
 Get a good PPD rating or you will be disappointed with your settlement amount.

-- IME doctors are biased.
+- Most PPD Impairment Ratings are done by IME doctors.
+IME doctors are biased.
 IME doctors believe it is their job to minimize your PPD rating.
 Here is how that happens.
 You attend an IME and the examiner gives you a bad rating.
 Your doctor is asked to agree with the IME report and if he does so, just like that you have a big PPD settlement problem.

 - Help yourself